 27.9.3.4 SR_PPDU transmission requirements

-An HE STA that identifies an SRP opportunity shall not transmit a PPDU(#14120) during the SRP opportunity that elicits a response transmission from a STA from which it has not received an HE Capabilities element with the SR Responder field equal to 1.
-An HE STA that identifies an SRP opportunity shall not transmit an MPDU that elicits a response transmission during that SRP opportunity that does not include an A-Control field with the SR_PPDU Indication subfield value set to 1. (#11817)
+An HE STA that identifies an SRP opportunity shall not transmit an MPDU(#14120) during the SRP opportunity that elicits a response transmission from a STA from which it has not received an HE Capabilities element with the SR Responder field equal to 1.
+An HE STA that identifies an SRP opportunity shall not transmit an MPDU that does not include an A-Control field with the SR_PPDU Indication subfield value set to 1 and that elicits a response transmission during that SRP opportunity. (#11817)

 27.9.3.5 SR_PPDU reception and response transmission requirements